Volunteering with CHIRP Community Health

 We aim to create meaningful roles for our volunteers and we have the procedures and policies in place to ensure your safety and wellbeing.
 Some ways that we ensure that the volunteer roles we have are meaningful and beneficial for the volunteer and the organisation include:

-- Provide Initial training to prepare new volunteers for their role.
+- Providing initial training to prepare new volunteers for their role.
 We also have ongoing training and upskilling opportunities for volunteers throughout their time with CHIRP

-- Appropriate insurance coverage and processes in place for volunteer health and safety
+- Having appropriate insurance coverage and processes in place for volunteer health and safety

-- An environment which is culturally safe for everyone
+- Providing an environment which is culturally safe for everyone

 “Helping others really makes me happy” – L2P Volunteer